Skip to main content

 Financial wellness*

-I understand that the majority of college students experience some type of financial insecurity at some point—from lack of steady income to housing insecurity to confusion about debt or financial aid—and that these stresses can impact their lives on campus.
+I understand that the majority of college students experience some type of financial insecurity at some point-from lack of steady income to housing insecurity to confusion about debt or financial aid-and that these stresses can impact their lives on campus.
 Students do not need to navigate these challenges on their own.
-The Financial Wellness Collaborative, located in Bovee UC 116A, offers 1:1 Peer Coaching for students to talk about scholarships, budgeting, credit and debt, paying back school loans, and many other financial issues.
+CMU’s Financial Wellness Collaborative, located in Bovee UC 116A, offers 1:1 Peer Coaching for students to talk about scholarships, budgeting, credit, and debt, paying back school loans, and many other financial issues.
 They are a first-stop resource for students who are feeling overwhelmed or confused about their financial situations.
-Visit the Financial Wellness Collaborative page for more information.

 Food insecurity*

 One in three CMU students report being hungry without immediate means to satisfy that hunger.
-I understand being hungry makes learning and succeeding in college difficult.
-CMU has compiled a list of community resources available to address concerns related to food insecurity and other basic needs.
+I understand that being hungry makes learning and succeeding in college difficult.
+CMU has a Student Food Pantry and a list of community resources available to address concerns related to food insecurity and other basic needs.

 Harassment and discrimination

+You have a right to feel safe and supported while pursuing your degree at CMU.
 Central Michigan University, an AA/EO institution, strives to maintain our campus as a place of work and study for faculty, staff, and students that is free of all forms of prohibited discrimination and harassment based upon age, color, disability, ethnicity, familial status, gender, gender expression, gender identity, genetic information, height, marital status, national origin, political persuasion, pregnancy, childbirth or related medical conditions, race, religion, sex, sex-based stereotypes, sexual orientation, veteran status, or weight.
-Any student who has concerns about such behavior should contact their instructor or the Office of Civil Rights and Institutional Equity at 989-774-3253 or ocrie@cmich.edu
+Any student who has concerns about such behavior should contact their instructor or the Office of Civil Rights and Institutional Equity at Bovee UC 306, 989-774-3253 or ocrie@cmich.edu.

 Inclusion*